 Streaky Bay’s attractions aren’t limited to the town.
-Here are 6 easy sightseeing drives to explore the Streaky Bay district.
+Here are 6 easy sightseeing drives for exploring the local area.

 STREAKY BAY ATTRACTIONS

-Eyre Peninsula is one of our countries best kept travel secrets.
-With its wildlife, spectacular scenery, 4WDing, fishing and amazing regional cuisine it deserves to rival the Kimberly as a bucket list destination.
-Streaky Bay is a great place to sample what the area has to offer.
+Eyre Peninsula, in South Australia, is one of our countries best kept travel secrets.
+With its wildlife, spectacular scenery, 4WDing, fishing and amazing regional cuisine it deserves to rival the Kimberly as a holiday destination.
+Streaky Bay is a great place to sample what the South Australian west coast has to offer.
 Here are six of our favourite sightseeing trips within an hour of your Streaky Bay base.

 Cape Baur Loop Drive